armintalaie/FlashCardApp/README.md

 - As a user, I want to be able to save my account which contains decks and cards
 - As a user, I want to be the app to save my account automatically when I quit the app
 - As a user, I want to be able to optionally load my saved decks and cards when I type my name

+- As a user, I want to be able to switch to dark mode and normal